suryadip2008/SE-Scripts/README.md

 ## daily_news.js

 1.  **Fetches Daily News:**
-   - Automatically retrieves news headlines from a news.json file hosted on GitHub which is updated daily.
+       • Automatically retrieves news headlines from a news.json file hosted on GitHub which is updated daily.

 2.  **Displays News in Dialog:**
-   -Shows a random, unread news headline in a dialog box when you open Snapchat.
+       • Shows a random, unread news headline in a dialog box when you open Snapchat.

 3.  **Font Size:**
-   - Allows you to customize the font size of the news headline in the dialog using a slider in the script's settings.
+       • Allows you to customize the font size of the news headline in the dialog using a slider in the script's settings.

 4.  **Font Color:**
-   - Lets you set a custom hex color code for the headline text, giving you more control over the dialog's appearance.
+       • Lets you set a custom hex color code for the headline text, giving you more control over the dialog's appearance.

 5.  **Hex Code Validation:**
-   -Includes a "Test Hex Codes" button to ensure that the entered color code is valid before applying it.
+       • Includes a "Test Hex Codes" button to ensure that the entered color code is valid before applying it.

 [Jump to Script Details](#daily-news)